Heroin drug addiction: An American tragedy

 The unexpected consequence of morphine was addiction, as tens of thousands of Union and Confederate soldiers became addicts.

-Meanwhile, back in Germany, a supposedly “safe and non-addictive” form of morphine was being developed and in 1874 we were introduced to heroin and heroin drug addiction.
+Meanwhile, back in Germany, a supposedly “safe and non-addictive” form of morphine was being developed and in 1874 we were introduced to heroin drug addiction.